Proctor football season canceled amid 'serious misconduct' investigation

 Citing privacy laws, Engelking would not disclose whether any students have been disciplined.
 Proctor Police Chief Kent Gaidis said the investigation isn't expected to be concluded this week.

 While it's understandable during the investigation, a wholesale cancellation "hurts the innocent kids," he said.
-"99% of them had nothing to do with it."
+"Ninety-nine percent of them had nothing to do with it."

 Jana Hollingsworth • 218-508-2450